PLPAcademy/day-3-assignment-MichelleThuo/README.md

 B) To secure your MySQL installation with a super-secret password
 C) To activate MySQL Workbench
 D) To allow multiple users to access MySQL
+**Answer:**
+**B) To secure your MySQL installation with a super-secret password**
+Setting a root password ensures that the MySQL server is secured and access is restricted to authorized users.

 How do you begin managing your database after installing MySQL?